creepersguitar/codeInstitute-Project3/README.md

 ## Testing
+- There is one error which i will need to debug personally after the course of when the AI hits your ship once, the game ends and the play_again function is run.
 ### Browser Testing:
 Battle-fleets has been tested extensively on various web browsers including Chrome, Firefox, Safari, and Edge to ensure compatibility and optimal performance across different platforms.
 | Browser | Layout + Functionality |